-As the nation continues to navigate the COVID-19 pandemic, the dentist office is one of the safest and cleanest places to be.
+The dentist office is one of the safest and cleanest places to be.
 Dentists have been going above and beyond when it comes to sanitation measures well before COVID-19.
-Dental offices are so hygienic, President Biden recently permitted dentists to begin administering the vaccine on their premises at the onset of the pandemic.
+Dental offices are so hygienic, dentists were permitted to administer the covid-19 vaccine on their premises at the onset of the pandemic.

 Dentist offices and medical offices are first and foremost businesses.
 Nationwide, 30.7 million small businesses are doing whatever they can to stay afloat.
 Make sure your dental practice is one of them.
 To do that, it is critical to market your office appropriately.
 Everything helps establish your brand, including your office decor.